Skip to content

 Server defaults

-• default_canned_responses_path — default responses for canned-response nodes.
+• default_canned_responses_path — default responses (List kind).

 Resolution order